Ortus-Solutions/docker-commandbox/README.md

 * `cfconfigfile` - A `cfconfig`-compatible JSON file may be provided with this environment variable.
 The file will be loaded and applied to your server.
 If an `adminPassword` key exists, it will be applied as the Server and Web context passwords for Lucee engines.
 You may instead add a `.cfconfig.json` file to the root of the `APP_DIR` and it will be picked up automatically.  _Note: The value `CFCONFIG` is aliased to this parameter, but is deprecated._
 * `CFENGINE` - Using the `server.json` syntax, allows you to specify the CFML engine for your container ( e.g. `lucee@5` ).
 Defaults to the CommandBox default ( currently `lucee@4.5`)
 * `FINALIZE_STARTUP` - When provided a final startup script will be generated, which will be considered authoritative the next time the container/image starts.
 The caveat to this, however, is that the finalized startup script will bypass the evaluation checks for all of the other environment variables in this list as those values will be explicitly exported in the startup file.
-* `HEADLESS`/`headless` - When set to true, a rewrite configuration will be applied which disallows access to the Lucee Admin or Coldfusion Administrator web interfaces for a secure deployment with no administrator access.
+* `HEADLESS`/`headless` - When set to true, the [CommandBox server profile](https://commandbox.ortusbooks.com/embedded-server/configuring-your-server/server-profiles) will be set to `production`, which disallows access to the administrator and protects sensitive files.
+* `SERVER_PROFILE` - When set, this will be applied as the runtime CommandBox server profile](https://commandbox.ortusbooks.com/embedded-server/configuring-your-server/server-profiles).
+If a `HEADLESS` environment variable exists, it will overwrite this environment variable to `production`
 * `URL_REWRITES`/`url_rewrites` - A boolean value, specifying whether URL rewrites will be enabled/disabled on the server.
 Rewrite configurations provided within the app's `server.json` file will supersede this argument.
 * `USER` - When provided the server process will run under the provided user account name
+* `CFPM_INSTALL` and `CFPM_UNINSTALL`  - Supported for Adobe Coldfusion 2021 engines.
+When provided as a delimited list of [Coldfusion Package Manager](https://helpx.adobe.com/coldfusion/using/coldfusion-package-manager.html) packages, these will be installed ( or uninstalled, respectively ), prior to the server start.
+A warmed-up server is required to use these variables.

+##### Processor and Operating System Architecture Support

+All Debian-based images currently support linux/amd64 or linxux/arm64 architecture.
+Alpine builds are currently only supported on linux/amd64
 ##### Docker Runtime Variables

 * `$HEALTHCHECK_URI` - Specifies the URI endpoint for container [health checks](https://docs.docker.com/engine/reference/builder/#healthcheck).
 By default, this defaults to `http://127.0.0.1:${PORT}/` at 20 second intervals, a timeout of 30 seconds,  with 15 retries before the container is marked as failed.  _Note: Since the interval, timeout, and retry settings cannot be set dynamically, if you need to adjust these, you will need to build from a Dockerfile which provides a new [`HEALTHCHECK` command](https://docs.docker.com/engine/reference/builder/#healthcheck)